 Governmental funds report unavailable or unearned revenue in connection with receivables for revenues that are not considered to be available to liquidate liabilities of the current period.
+Property taxes levied for the subsequent year are not earned and cannot be used to liquidate liabilities of the current period.
 Governmental funds also defer revenue recognition in connection with resources that have been received, but not yet earned.
 At the end of the current fiscal year, the various components of unavailable revenue and unearned revenue reported in the governmental funds were as follows:

-Unearned iavailable Grant drawdown prior to meeting all eligbility requirements Unavailable intergovernmental payments that were received \$ 15,098 \$ - after the availability period 74,391 Total Unearned/Unavailable Revenue for Governmental Funds \$ 15,098 \$ 74,391
+Unea rned Ur navailable Grant drawdown prior to meeting all eligibility requirements Unavailable intergovernmental payments that \$ 100 \$ - were received after the availability period 176,085 Total Unearned/Unavailable Revenue for Governmental Funds \$ 100 \$ 176,085